 There are many wood burning finishes that will make your artwork last longer and look its best too.
 We explain the various methods of how to seal wood burning art in this comprehensive guide.

 Before any sealant is applied, make sure you have removed any wood residue left from the burning.
 Lightly brush over the wood and then you can apply your sealant.

 Here are the wood sealing methods for application:

 Wood Sealer Spray

 This is applying a sealant from an aerosol can.

-This method will not disturb any of the etching especially if you have added any color to your project.
+A spray sealant for wood will not disturb any of the etching, especially if you have added any color to your project.